erbarratt/savtocsv/README.md

 # savtocsv
 SPSS .sav to short or long format csv file

+# PLEASE USE NEW REPOSITORY SAV2CSV - THIS ONE IS NO LONGER MAINTAINED https://github.com/erbarratt/sav2csv

 <h2>Compile using CMake / make</h2>

 Installation has so far been tested on Debian (+Raspbian, +Ubuntu 20.04), Redhat (+CentOs 7) and macOS Catalina (10.15.7).